Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of

-This is however not intuitively clear as shown in Appendix~\ref{sec:App3}, whether anchoring at curved interface should also follow similar conjecture.
-While the results agree reasonably well with the previous finding using deterministic GLdG dynamics with manufactured bubble \cite{bhmeadd} and MC and MD simulations \cite{cutodijk,varibezan}, we hypothesize that planar or homeotropic anchoring is selected depending on the sign of $\kappa$ \footnote{Our results however contradict with the deterministic GLdG results of Lansac {\it et al} \cite{lafrmai}, where encapsulated integer charged defects are reported within manufactured droplets for $\kappa=\{-4/7,4/3\}$; parameter $K=\pm0.4$ in their study can be recognized as $\kappa=2K/(1-K)$.}.
-Uniform white textured domains in panel(D-F) are indicative of homogeneous director distribution in panel(A-C).
-To complete the tensorial structure, panel(G-I) confirms that biaxiality is the lowest within the uniaxial region without any codirector ordering except in panel(G).
-Biaxial fluctuations are present within the medium as $\langle T^2\rangle\neq0$ by virtue of the stochastic forcing.
+Though this ansatz does not hold for curved interfaces (shown in the Supplementary Information), our results agree reasonably well with it.
+This result is also in agreement with deterministic GLdG calculations for bubbles created by hand\cite{bhmeadd} and MC, MD simulations\cite{cutodijk,varibezan}.
+This result, however, contradicts those of Ref.~\cite{lafrmai}, where encapsulated integer-charged defects are reported inside an artificially constructed droplet for $\kappa$ in the range $(-4/7,4/3)$ [parameter $K$ in this study is related to $\kappa$ by $\kappa=2K/(1-K)$].
+Uniformly white textured domains in panels (D-F) are indicative of the homogeneous director distribution in panels (A-C).
+Finally, panels (G-I) illustrate that $B_2$ has a small value (the order is uniaxial without any codirector or secondary director ordering) except for $\kappa=-1$.
+Biaxial fluctuations are visible in the isotropic film as $\langle B_2^2\rangle\neq0$ due to the presence of stochastic forcing.